SinaMoetakef/SMNumberWheel/README.md

 open var majorIndicatorType: IndicatorType

 // ----- Delegate -----
-/** use his Delegate to connect this control to your code.
+/** use this Delegate to connect this control to your code.
 You should implement all methods of the protocol within receiver's class. */ open weak var delegate: SMNumberWheelDelegate?